 2) Finding Keywords to put on a resume.

-Choosing the right keywords for your resume can be tricky at times.
+Choosing the right ats resume keywords for your resume can be tricky at times.
 You have to carefully look at the job posting that you come across online.
 These job postings will have some key phrases scattered in their advertisement.
-These are usually the Nouns and the verbs used to describe the job and required skill sets.the keywords in a resume can be hard skills, soft skill, industry-related terms, and more.
+These are usually the Nouns and the verbs used to describe the job and required skill sets.
+The keywords in a resume can be hard skills, soft skill, industry-related terms, and more.
 You will find more details in the next section.

 Pro tip: Both presence and frequency of keyword are important You need to check on the two things i.e.